 Not uncommonly intended parents using the largest egg donor and surrogacy providers are reporting

-This in no way reflects on the quality of medical and surrogacy professionals, but simply on the availability of appropriate donors and surrogates
+This reflects on the availability of appropriate donors and surrogates

 Depending on care needed this can range from $1,500-8,000/day for a singleton and $3,000-15,000/day for twins.